Azure/azure-sdk/.github/ISSUE_TEMPLATE/adp_review.md

 ## The Basics

-* Service team is responsible for the client library:
+* Service team responsible for the client library:
 * Link to documentation describing the service:
 * Contact email (if service team, provide PM and Dev Lead):
 * Expected code complete date: